sarweiler/a2k6-cart/README.md

 ## EPROMs

-So far I could test it with one EPROM model, the National Semiconductors NMC27C32BQ200, because it's the only one I have on hand.
+So far I could only test it with one EPROM model, the National Semiconductors NMC27C32BQ200, because it's the only one I have on hand.
 Others with similar pin outs may work, too.
 If you've successfully tested one, feel free to message me, and I'll keep a list here.

 ## Using the PCB